 We believe in taking a holistic view.
 Today’s K-12 students are tomorrow’s UW students; we must give them the tools to succeed.

 Finally, we believe that the University of Washington’s highly capable students, staff, and faculty will respond to encouragement and example, striving for excellence in response to high expectations.

-The Allen School offers two undergraduate majors: the Bachelor of Science in Computer Science, awarded through the College of Arts and Sciences, and the Bachelor of Science in Computer Engineering, awarded through the College of Engineering.
-We are proud to offer a rigorous and engaging curriculum that prepares our students for successful careers in industry, academia, and public service.
+The Allen School offers two undergraduate majors: the Bachelor of Science in Computer Science, awarded through the College of Arts and Sciences, and the Bachelor of Science in Computer Engineering, awarded through the College of Engineering and accredited by ABET.
+For both majors, we are proud to offer a rigorous and engaging curriculum that prepares our students for successful careers in industry, academia, and public service.
 Our students also benefit from many collaborations and relationships that we have developed across the campus and in the region.